szymonkulinski/2048-Game/README.md

         public int value;
         public bool merged = false;
 ```
-Each cell have it's own value and label we show the cell value with.
-Each cell has to know if it was merged in the current player move, because each cell can only merge one in one move.
+<i> Each cell have it's own value and label we show the cell value with.
+Each cell has to know if it was merged in the current player move, because each cell can only merge one in one move. </i>

-Colloring cells is based on the cell value.
+<i> Colloring cells is based on the cell value.
 Cell can only increase its value when merging with a cell with the same value.
-Values can only increase by multiplication by 2.
+Values can only increase by multiplication by 2. </i>
 ```cs
         public void colorFill()
         {